 Need help making a budget?

-A certified debt specialist at Accredited Debt Relief can help you decide on a single, fixed monthly payment that is affordable for you.
+Debt counseling can help you make a budget and a plan for monthly income.
+A Certified Debt Specialist at Accredited Debt Relief can help you decide on a single, fixed monthly payment that is affordable for you.

 Step 4: Negotiate with Creditors